hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 forthcoming.

 The script `${PDO_HOME}/ccf/bin/stop_cchost.sh` can be used to stop the instance of `cchost` running on the local server.
+When the final instance of `cchost` terminates, the ledger will be irretrievably terminated.

 ## Share CCF (TLS) Authentication Keys

 CCF uses mutually authenticated TLS channels for transactions.
-Keys are located at `$PDO_HOME/ccf/keys`.
+Keys are located at `${PDO_HOME}/ccf/keys`.
 The network certificate is `networkcert.pem`.
 User public certificate is `userccf_cert.pem` and private key is `userccf_privk.pem`.
 Note that the keys are created as part of CCF deployment and are unique to the specific instance of CCF.